 The third LO (LO3) frequency is set indirectly with IF2 and IF3 frequency values, and the polarity of the IF3 spectrum is set with respect to the RF.
 IF3 can be set ideally from DC to 500 MHz.
-When the IF3 spectrum is set to be non-inverted, LO3 tunes from 1.25 GHz up to 1.75 GHz, otherwise it tunes from 1.25 GHz down to 750 MHz.
+When the RF Spectrum is set to be non-inverted, LO3 tunes from 1.25 GHz up to 1.75 GHz, otherwise it tunes from 1.25 GHz down to 750 MHz.
 Caution needs to be taken when tuning to the limits because of larger LO leakages and intermodulation products that could form in-band.
-For example, when the LO3 is set to 750 MHz in the inverted case, the IF3 low-pass filters are not sufficiently aggressive to provide the suppression that may be needed to keep the leakage to an acceptable level at the IF output port.
+For example, when the LO3 is set to close to 1.25 GHz, the IF2 bandpass filters are not sufficiently aggressive to provide the suppression that may be needed to keep the leakage to an acceptable level at the RF output port.